betterobjects/activeql/docs/domain-configuration/index.md

 </td></tr>
 </table>

-GAMA even offers Enums for all Enties and Enum Configurations in your Domain Configuration which you can use to get a specific Entity or Enum Configuration in your query which might be practical with large configuration sets.
+ActiveQL even offers Enums for all Enties and Enum Configurations in your Domain Configuration which you can use to get a specific Entity or Enum Configuration in your query which might be practical with large configuration sets.

 <table width="100%" style="font-size: 0.9em">